Jump to section

 Tumors can develop for many different reasons, some being cancerous and some being benign.
 When a tumor develops on your female’s ovaries, this can inhibit heat cycles.
 Your veterinarian will need perform diagnostic testing to determine if a tumor is present and whether or not it is cancerous.

-It is recommended if your female is experiencing significant reproductive problems such as abnormal heat cycles or lack of heat cycles, she be spayed.
-Reproductive difficulties can be genetic and also can be indicative of a female who will be unable to properly carry or care for a litter.
+It is recommended if your female dog is experiencing significant reproductive problems such as abnormal heat cycles or lack of heat cycles, she be spayed.
+Reproductive difficulties can be genetic and also can be indicative of a female dog who will be unable to properly carry or care for a litter.

-Speak with your veterinarian about supplements that target the reproductive system of your female.
+Speak with your veterinarian about supplements that target the reproductive system of your dog.
 They may recommend a supplement that will keep your female cycling regularly.
 Regular checks by your veterinarian will hopefully catch any underlying problems such as hypothyroidism or tumors on the ovaries.
-If you are worried about your female’s lack of heat cycle, be sure to have your veterinarian do a full assessment to figure out the cause.
+If you are worried about your dog’s lack of heat cycle, be sure to have your veterinarian do a full assessment to figure out the cause.

 American Pit Bull Terrier